aave-dao/adi-deploy/DEPLOYMENT.md

 - [DeployGranularGuardian.s.sol](./scripts/access_control/DeployGranularGuardian.s.sol): Base script that calls the Granular Guardian base deployment script, passing the CCC.
 - [GranularGuardianNetworkDeploys.s.sol](./scripts/access_control/network_scripts/GranularGuardianNetworkDeploys.s.sol): Script file where network scripts are added.
 Define the addresses for the different roles here.

-### Makefile
+## Makefile

 Specify the required networks in the Makefile.

 - `make deploy_ccc_granular_guardian PROD=true LEDGER=true`: deploy Granular Guardian.

-## Adapters
+# Adapters

 There is one Adapter script per bridge provider integration.
 L2 networks use native network adapters for network-native bridging, while other networks use third-party bridge providers (CCIP, LZ, HL, Wormhole) that can serve multiple networks simultaneously.
 For these providers, ensure the bridging path is supported by the provider and configured on the contract side.
 Adapters require the origin CCC address to accept messages and the current CCC address to deliver received messages.
 Each adapter may need additional configurations, such as the GasLimit for message delivery on the destination network or different bridge provider addresses for provider communication.

-### Setters
+## Setters

-Once adapters are deployed, the need to be set on both sides of the path, so that the networks are correctly connected.
+Once adapters are deployed, they need to be set on both sides of the path, so that the networks are correctly connected.
 - To send messages, configure the origin/destination adapter pairs so CCC knows where to send messages.
 - To receive messages, set the receiver adapters (which need the origin CCC to verify that messages have the correct origin).

-### Scripts
+## Scripts

 The scripts to deploy the bridge adapters, and set them on CCC are located here:
 (The adapters depend on having deployed CCC in current and origin chain beforehand).

 - [Adapters](./scripts/adapters/): folder containing adapter deploying scripts.
 - [Set_CCF_Sender_Adapters.s.sol](./scripts/ccc/Set_CCF_Sender_Adapters.s.sol): Script that configures origin/destination adapter pairs, enabling message sending from origin to a destination network.
-- [Set_CCR_Receivers_Adapters.s.sol](./scripts/ccc/Set_CCR_Receivers_Adapters.s.sol): SScript that configures receiver adapters.
+- [Set_CCR_Receivers_Adapters.s.sol](./scripts/ccc/Set_CCR_Receivers_Adapters.s.sol): Script that configures receiver adapters.
 These adapters need the correct origin CCC to enable message reception from a specified network.

-### Makefile
+## Makefile

 Specify the required networks in the Makefile.